 - The Coastal Mall

 - The City of Dreams

 EDSA LRT Station

 This is one of the four connecting stations for the Green Line.
-It is a connecting point to Taft Avenue Station which is the start of the MRT Line.
-It is near to many provincial buses that journey to Northern and Southern Luzon.
+It is a connecting point to Taft Avenue Station, which is the start of the MRT Line.
+It is near many provincial buses that journey to Northern and Southern Luzon.
 Buses such as the Victory Liner and Philtranco can be found there.
-It is also a good choice for anyone going to the Ninoy Aquino International Airport.
+It is also a good choice for anyone going the Ninoy Aquino International Airport.
 Many Point-to-Point buses pass through there.

 Landmarks to look for are:

 Libertad is the last LRT Line 1 station in Pasay City.
 It is also called the Arnaiz Station.
 Commuters who want to go to Cuneta Astrodome and the US Embassy alight from this station.